Green Line (MBTA): Boeing LRV

 In the early 1970s, light rail—which had largely disappeared from North America after the slow decline of streetcar systems from the 1920s to the 1950s—was reintroduced as a method of urban renewal less expensive than conventional metro systems.
 In 1971, as part of a program to supply further work to defense contractors as the Vietnam War wound down, the Urban Mass Transit Administration selected Boeing Vertol as systems manager for a project to design a new generic light rail vehicle.
 The UMTA hoped that this "US Standard Light Rail Vehicle" would jumpstart the development of transit lines just as the standardized PCC streetcars had done decades prior.

 Boston (with its older streetcar tunnel systems) and San Francisco (with a new Muni Metro streetcar tunnel being built as part of BART construction) were chosen as the testbeds for this new rolling stock.
 The vehicle was designed as the largest rolling stock that would fit through the Tremont Street tunnel, the Muni Metro's Twin Peaks Tunnel, and SEPTA's subway–surface lines tunnel.
 The new cars were faster—a top speed of 50 mph versus the PCC's 36 mph—and had an articulated middle section for higher capacity.

 Boeing began construction of 175 cars for the MBTA in May 1973.
 The first LRVs entered service on the D branch in December 1976 but were immediately beset with problems.
 Certain cars frequently derailed on tight turns in the Riverside, Boston College and Lechmere yards.
 Battery trays, air conditioners—mounted under the cars, continually drawing in dirt and debris from under the car when in the tunnels—and air compressors all suffered numerous failures; the plug-style doors had trouble sealing properly; and traction motors failed sooner than expected.

 Desperate for reliable rolling stock, in 1977 MBTA launched an overhaul program to extend the availability of its older PCC cars.
 A total of 34 cars, primarily out-of-service wrecks and parts cars, were rebuilt to as-new condition.
-As of 2022, some of these rebuilt PCC cars still run on the Ashmont–Mattapan High Speed Line.
+As of 2022, some of these rebuilt PCC cars still run on the Mattapan Line.

 After years of fighting between the MBTA and Boeing-Vertol, both sides reached a settlement in 1979.
 MBTA was allowed to reject the final 40 SLRVs, and Boeing would return $40 million to MBTA for the cost of repairs and modifications to several cars.